 When times were uncertain, the majority of us collectively grew fonder of the good times of old.

-From here, jewellers worldwide saw heirloom-inspired and old European cuts amongst selected engagement ring styles.
+From here, jewellers worldwide saw heirloom-inspired and old European cuts amongst selected engagement ring styles staying in trend.

 - They’re often big and bold